OISF/suricata/doc/userguide/capture-hardware/napatech.rst

   to the core on which the thread is running.

-  3. Manual-config (legacy): In this mode the underlying Napatech streams are configured by issuing NTPL commands prior to running suricata.
+  3. Manual-config (legacy): In this mode the underlying Napatech streams are configured by issuing NTPL commands prior to running Suricata.
 Suricata then connects to the existing streams on startup.

 Example Configuration - Auto-config without cpu-affinity: